Marshawn Lynch arrested in Las Vegas on suspicion of DUI

 LAS VEGAS (KLAS) — Las Vegas Metro police arrested former NFL running back Marshawn Lynch on suspicion of DUI.

-Officers arrested Lynch following a traffic stop at Fairfield Avenue and West Utah Avenue around 7:30 a.m.
+Officers arrested the 2014 Super Bowl champ following a traffic stop at Fairfield Avenue and West Utah Avenue around 7:30 a.m.
 Tuesday, they said.
 Officers suspected Lynch was impaired and took him to jail.

 This is a developing story.